lajoshanostra/powershell_scripts/start-stop-work/README.md

 3. Stop Mozilla Firefox.
 4. Disable the proxy.
 5. Stop the Hyper-V VM and wait for it to reach the 'Off' state.

-### Usage:

-1. Edit the values in `functions-work.ps1` to match your environment.
-2. Run `start-work.ps1` to set up your work environment.
-3. Run `stop-work.ps1` to tear down the work environment.